Purpose

 Lack of Engaging and Fun Learning Methods

-Traditional pronunciation tools are often dry and unengaging.
+Traditional pronunciation tools are often dry and unattractive.
 Gen Z prefers interactive, playful experiences that encourage participation.
-Without an engaging format, people may not feel motivated to learn and use correct name pronunciations.
+Without an interesting format, people may not feel motivated to learn and use correct name pronunciations.

 Pain Point #3